DataManagementLab/lab23_wannadb_scale-up/README.md

 ### Architecture: GUI

 The GUI implementation can be found in the `wannadb_ui` package. `wannadb_api.py` provides an asynchronous API for the `wannadb` library using PyQt's slots and signals mechanism. `main_window.py`, `document_base.py`, and `interactive_window.py` contain different parts of the user interface, and `common.py` contains base classes for some recurring user interface elements.

+### Reproducing Multithreading Cluster-Experiments:

+Two new files have been added to benchmark the preprocessing step: `test_baseline.py` in the main branch and `test_multiprocessing.py` in the multiprocessing branch.

+In its current implementation, the multiprocessing assumes that all the models have been downloaded, therefore you need to first start on main branch and launch `test_baseline.py` with following steps:

+1. Set-up and actiavte a Python venv:
+   1. `python3.9 -m venv <path_to_venv>`
+   2. `source <path_to_venv>/bin/activate`
+2. Comment the three `pyqt6` dependencies in requirements.txt
+3. `pyton3.9 -m pip install -r requirements.txt`
+4. Edit the `input_path` variable in the `test_baseline.py` file to point to the location of your raw documents (e.g ./data/corona/raw-documents)
+5. `python3.9 ./test_baseline.py`

+To start the multiprocessing, first checkout to the `abagabe-multiprocessing` branch and apply the 4th and 5th steps above to the `test_multiprocessing.py` file instead of `test_baseline.py`